 - Up until receiving a Bengali dub, Doraemon couldn't be shown on television unless it was dubbed in Bengali (the country was worried about the growing influence of the Hindi language in which the cartoon was dubbed).

 - In 1999 a judge ordered a ban on Herman Brusselmans' novel "Guggenheimer Wast Witter" in Belgium after fashion designer Ann Demeulemeester took offense on the author's semi-satirical descriptions of her looks and profession.
 Brusselmans has a reputation for poking fun at Flemish celebrities in his books in a very degrading manner that hardly has anything to do with the public image of these media stars.
 Yet, the novel was available in the Netherlands where it was mostly bought by Flemish people (The Flemish are the Dutch-speaking population of Belgium who live in the northern region known as Flanders).
+In 2011 the ban in Belgium was (or at least should be) overturned because a new European law, introduced by European governor and former Belgian prime minister Herman Van Rompuy, forbade the practice of preventive censorship, which is defined as a practice in which a lawyer after a complaint of a one-sided request written by the one offended, could forbid a broadcast on television or remove a newspaper from the shelves.

 - From 2005 until 2014 Madonna's song "Frozen" was officially banned in Belgium from radio and TV play and omitted from all compilation albums, because a judge ruled that Madonna's song was plagiarized from a few bars of the song "Ma vie fout le camp", composed by Salvatore Acquaviva.
 In February 2014, a Belgian court spoke of a "new capital offense" in the file: composer Edouard Scotto Di Suoccio and societies Tabata Atoll Music and Music in Paris had also filed a complaint for plagiarism.
 According to them, both "Ma vie fout le camp" and "Frozen" originated in the song "Blood Night" which they composed in 1983.
 After all three tracks in the case were compared, the final ruling was that the songs were "not sufficiently 'original' to claim" that any plagiarism had taken place.
 Thus the ban on "Frozen" was lifted.